Skip to content

 • powder

-Within these categories you have a variety of different extraction processes.
+Within these you have a variety of different extraction processes.
 They are based on ratios of extraction fluid to herb and the percentages of different extraction fluids based on the phytochemical makeup of the herb (water and alcohol solubility).

 Finally, there are several types of end-product extractions like full-spectrum standardized, isolate standardized and whole-herb extract.
 The specific preparation can have a profound effect on what an herbal preparation is used for and specifically which gender may gain greater benefit.